 Qualified Reservist Distributions - Early distributions paid to certain military reservists called to active duty after September 11, 2001 ("Qualified Reservist Distributions") are eligible to be repaid to an IRA within a two-year period after the end of active duty.
 This provision applies to distributions made after September 11, 2001.
 Repayments cannot exceed the amount of your Qualified Reservist Distributions.
 Repayment cannot be made after the date that is two years after your active duty period ends.
-The repayments are not treated as rollovers
+The repayments are not treated as rollovers.

 Qualified Charitable Distributions ("QCDs") - Certain taxpayers may transfer funds from their IRA to an eligible charitable organization.
 To qualify the IRA owner must be age 701⁄2 or older.
 QCDs may be made from a traditional IRA or a Roth IRA and may be used to satisfy a participant's required minimum distribution ("RMD") for the tax year.
-The maximum annual amount that may be distributed each year was initially \$100,000, but is now indexed to inflation and may increase each year.
-The maximum annual limit applies regardless of how many IRAs the participant owns.
-For married individuals filing a joint return, the maximum annual limit applies for each individual IRA owner.
-Effective for January 1, 2023, in addition to the annual QCD described above, a taxpayer may make a one-time election to distribute a separate amount as a QCD to certain split-interest entities, including charitable remainder annuity trusts, charitable remainder unitrusts and charitable gift annuities.
-Additionally, the one-time limit and the annual limit for a QCD will be indexed to inflation starting in 2024.
+The maximum annual amount that may be distributed each year is \$100,000 regardless of how many IRAs the participant owns.
+For married individuals filing a joint return, the limit is \$100,000 for each individual IRA owner.
+More information about QCDs can be found in IRS Publication 590-B Distributions from Individual Retirement Arrangements.
+Effective for January 1, 2023, in addition to the annual QCD described above, a taxpayer may make a one-time election to distribute up to \$50,000 as a QCD to certain split-interest entities, including charitable remainder annuity trusts, charitable remainder unitrusts and charitable gift annuities.
+Additionally, the one-time limit of \$50,000 and the annual limit of \$100,000 for a QCD will be indexed to inflation starting in 2024.
 Please reference the most recent Disclosure Supplement where increases will be documented when applicable.
-More information about QCDs can be found in IRS Publication 590-B Distributions from Individual Retirement Arrangements.
+More information about QCDs can be found in IRS Publication Sfor Individual Retirement Arrangements.